Arcachofo/SimulIDE-Knowledge-Base/3-Files/File organization.md

 SimulIDE relies in a set of external files for different purposes.<br>
-In SimulIDE root folder you will see 2 folders:
+In SimulIDE root folder you will see 2 folders:<br>
 - **examples:** example circuits.<br>
 - **data:** configuration and auxiliar files.<br>